C. S. Fondy a.s.: Compensation

-The forced Administrator of C. S. Funds with the help of hired lawyers and detective agencies managed to track down a significant part of the stolen money and get about 200mil CZK back.
-AKRO received another 650mil for the funds from the sale of compensation claims against the Pilsen bank.
+The forced Administrator of C. S. Fondy with the help of hired lawyers and detective agencies managed to track down a significant part of the stolen money and get about 200mil CZK back.
+AKRO received another 650mil for the funds from the sale of compensation claims against the Plzeň bank.

 In 2012, AKRO recovered an additional amount of almost 2.1 billion CZK in compensation for damage from the state.
 The verdict was subsequently overturned by the Supreme Court, but since in the meantime the state had already paid the compensation amount to AKRO and AKRO refused to return the amount paid, the state currently seeks return of the money by legal actions arising from unjust enrichment.
 In case the lawsuit ended in favor of AKRO and AKRO would not be required to return the money, the acquired amount for the damage compensation, of which a considerable part consists of high interest rates, would reach 2.9 billion CZK.
 Thus it would significantly exceeded the original amount of the caused damage.
-The whole affair can paradoxically end very favourably for the shareholders of former C. S. Funds.
+The whole affair can paradoxically end very favourably for the shareholders of former C. S. Fondy.